December 18, 2020.

 In order to verify the date of manufacture for guarantee purposes, some products had their production date (month, day and year) rubber-stamped or handwritten internally during manufacture.
 The date format was mostly Month/Day/Year, as shown below.
 The rubber-stamped items included FH pickups and effects pedals.

 A handwritten date inside an early FHC pickup

 A rubber-stamped FHC-C pickup.

-Other products, including some Model 1000 and 1100 Rhythm Chief pickups and ‘Hershey Bar’ pickups, had the same information rubber-stamped on their underside.
+Other products, including some Model 1000 and 1100 Rhythm Chief pickups and ‘Hershey Bar’ pickups, were similarly rubber-stamped on their underside.

 Some FH pickups had the last two digits of the year of manufacture stamped on the small metal tab normally covered by a black plastic sleeve.
 The FH pickup’s cover can be removed easily with some care, as it is a push-fit and not soldered or glued in position during assembly.

 The Company name was also stamped on the underside of some products and while not as accurate as a precise date, this at least establishes a period.
 See Company History page for more information on Company name evolution.

 A Jensen speaker ref.
 SP-5403, with rubber-stamped EIA Code 220 (for manufacturer – Jensen), 00 (for year of manufacture – 1960) and 26 (for the week of manufacture).

 The Electrical Industries Alliance (EIA) was an organisation which operated from 1924 to 2011 to establish a system of codes for electrical products.
 In addition to the code number identifying the manufacturer, a code for the date of manufacture was included.
 Sometimes a third code, usually the manufacturer’s batch code, was also included.
 Pots also showed their resistance value with a code to indicate whether it was linear or log.